 SEC.
-3.13 INSPECTION & MODIFICATION - REIMBURSEMENT FOR UNACCEPTABLE DELIVERABLES
+3.15 INSPECTION & MODIFICATION - REIMBURSEMENT FOR UNACCEPTABLE DELIVERABLES

 The contractor is responsible for the completion of all work set out in the contract.
 All work is subject to inspection, evaluation, and approval by the project director.
 The state may employ all reasonable means to ensure that the work is progressing and being performed in compliance with the contract.
+The contractor shall allow department personnel to observe the provision of contract services at the request of the project director.
 The project director may instruct the contractor to make corrections or modifications if needed in order to accomplish the contract's intent.
 The contractor will not unreasonably withhold such changes.